21 December 2022

 Week 1

 Attending the first week of the programme (20 – 24 February) is essential and compulsory.
+If you

 do not attend, your place in the programme will be forfeited and offered to another